cardano-foundation/verify-cardano-message-fe/README.md

    - Executes cryptographic verification using Cardano-specific algorithms
    - Returns the verification result (valid/invalid)

-4. The result is displayed to the user with option to share
+4. The result is displayed to the user

 The CIP-0008 standard is specifically designed for signing and verifying arbitrary message data on Cardano, with a standardized format for representing signatures.